ebi-gene-expression-group/cross-species-cellgroup-comparison/README.md

  3. A .obo ontology file in the inputs directory.
  4. An ortholog mapping file in the inputs directory.

-Ortholog mappings can be deried from BiomaRt and should look like:
+Ortholog mappings can be derived from BiomaRt and should look like:

 ```
 homo_sapiens_gene_id	homo_sapiens_gene_name	mus_musculus_gene_id	mus_musculus_gene_name